itsMeBender/daily-quote/CONTRIBUTING.md

 Hi, it's nice if you want to contribute to this project.

 Currently the impact of the project is small.
-I have one goal;
+I had one goal;

-> Create a quote on screen.
+> Create a random quote on screen.
 > Having some influence on the quote language and topics.
 > All combined into a nice Polymer element, to be reused in other projects.

 If you have other ideas, improvements, please add them.
 Maybe a live link to [BrainyQuote](https://www.brainyquote.com/).

+Have fun,
 Pieter